 I've watched a few movies about mountain climbing and to be honest most of them have fallen short from really bringing to life the different aspects of the experience, not that I have had any real experience of the mountain climbing shown in "Everest".
 But "Everest" does a fantastic job of delivering that experience by showing us the various elements especially during the build up as we see life at the various camps, the roles each people play, the issues between various tours using the same routes and of course the dangers, if you think climbing a ladder is scary think about walking over one which is suspended over a precipice.

 But that is where I get to tell you what the best part of "Everest" is and that is when the drama unfolds as a huge storm comes and we have various characters stranded at various points.
-The sense of danger, of loss, the out pouring of emotion as friends rally around in such a dire situation it takes the movie to a whole new level.
+The sense of danger, of loss, the out pouring of emotion as friends rally around in such a dire, desperate situation it takes the movie to the next level.
 And let me tell you now that I didn't expect "Everest" to do what it did but it made me cry and I imagine I am not the only one because it does something so many movies neglect these days; it gives us characters, relationships and people who the audience engage with, who we quickly grow to like and feel like we have known them a life time.